NCAT-COMP167-Spring2019/lab-1-jtfuller1/README.md

 Now that you know some of the basic terms, lets move into this lab.
 The first thing you must do is **clone** the repository, or create a **local** copy of the repository on your computer. to do this, you will need to launch the **git bash** app on your lab computer.
 If you are using your own computer, install git by following the instructions for your operating system on [the git website](www.git-scm.com).

    1. Clone the repository.
-      * After opening git bash, type the command `cd Documents` and press enter.
-This will change the current directory in your terminal to your Documents directory.
-      * Next, create a directory to hold all of your git repositories.
+      * After opening git bash, create a directory to hold all of your git repositories.
 Type the command `mkdir COMP167` and press enter.
 Now, if you type the command `ls` and press enter you should see your new _COMP167_ directory listed.
 Change to this directory by entering `cd COMP167` and pressing enter.
       * You will need to acquire the link to your remote git repository.
 Click the green _Clone or Download_ button above these instructions and copy the link provided.
       * Finally, you can clone your repository by entering `git clone [PASTE-LINK-HERE]`.
 Note that the square brackets are only to separate your information from the actual command you should type.
 After pasing your link, you command should look something like this `git clone https://github.com/NCAT-COMP167-Spring2018-Lab-1-ccannon94.git`.
    2. Open the repository and project.